neuromti/tool-offspect/docs/source/inputfiles.rst

 as .cnt.

 During robotic TMS, the 64 EEG channels and the 8 EMG channels are stored in separate :code:`.cnt` files.
 The target coordinates are stored in one or multiple :code:`targets_*.sav`-files in xml format.
 The filename of this save file encodes experiment, subject pseudonym, date and hour, e.g.:
 :code:`targets_<experiment>_<VvNn>_20190603_1624.sav`.
 Yet, the actual coordinates stimulated during the intervention are stored in plaintext in a :code:`documentation.txt` file in the same folder as the :code:`.sav`-files.

 Documentation of the syntax for these :code:`.txt` files will follow.

+Limitations
+***********

+It should be noted that different to the coordinates we received in the automated :code:`xdf`-files, the coordinates in the other formats are only ideal assumptions.
+For the :code:`.mat`-files and the manual :code:`xdf`-files with missing streams, they are read from the list of targets; for the robotic :code:`documentation.txt`, only the targets for the robotic movement were recorded, not the actual targets of stimulation.